moengels/open-blink-docs/README.md

 # :mortar_board: Code of conduct

-This project and everyone participating in it is governed by the Code of Conduct (CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 # :writing_hand: Authors